jaroslavdusek1/dict_attack__g/README.md

 # dict_attack_ig

 ⚠️ DISCLAIMER ⚠️
 This script is provided for educational purposes only.
 The author does not condone or promote illegal activities.
-Use this tool responsibly and at your own risk.
+Use this tool and at your own risk.
 Enjoy responsibly.

 ## description
 dict_attack_ig is a .py script designed to perform a dictionary attack on Instagram login.
 By using a provided wordlist and a username/email, attempting to gain access to the specified Instagram accountm if a successful login is detected, the script will print the successful password and terminate